 Remember when you were a kid, dragging your feet to the grocery store with mom, already ‘bummed out’ because you knew she wasn’t going to let you get your favorite sugary breakfast cereal, Smurf Berry Crunch.
 Cruel, right?
 But your mopey seven-year-old spirit lifted when you approached those giant automatic sliding doors and spread your arms like a wizard, timed precisely the same moment those glass panes opened.
 You did it.
 And it was magic.
 What would you say if I told you this epic feeling of ‘genie in the lamp meets telekinesis’ could be a daily occurrence?

-The field of electronic security is growing fast and smart locks are a leading factor in that development.
+The field of electronic security is growing fast and smart locks are a leading factor in that development with their popularity sky-rocketing thanks to blogs like wiredsmart.io reviewing and comparing the best locks on the market.
 A smart lock is just what the name implies.
 It has the same components as the lock in your front door right now; a lock mechanism and a key.
 A smart lock is comprised of the same except the two parts are electromechanical.
 Instead of a brass piece expertly cut, a smart lock key can be a smartphone app, fob, ekey, virtual key, or even a biometric element (which is just a fancy way to say fingerprint, palm vein reader or iris scan to name a few).
 Smart locks are sleek, high-tech, and full of functionality you didn’t know you needed.
 But it’s the flexibility, connectivity, and access monitoring that increases your safety and security.

 Smart locks operate over wireless communication channels that drive the functionality.
 The more widely used methods include Bluetooth, Z-Wave, and Zigbee.